ginstrom/paladin-novel/chapters/22_house-divided.md

 "The northern force is ready," reported Captain Lyralei, speaking for the elven contingent.
 "Five hundred warriors, supported by mages and scouts.
 We'll strike at the supply routes through the Thornwood, but we'll also secure the ruins of the Starlight Shrine.
 Our lore-keepers believe it can be restored."

 "The Iron Covenant stands prepared," Thorek declared.
-"Two thousand hammers, ready to break whatever walls stand in our way.
+"Two thousand hammers for the central cities, ready to break whatever walls stand in our way.
 And when those walls fall, we'll help raise new ones—temples instead of slave pens—healing halls instead of auction houses."

 "And the coastal assault?"
 Elena asked.